DIGITAL NEWS PLATFORM MONIIFY TO DELIVER BUSINESS AND FINANCE CONTENT FOR MILLENNIALS AND GEN-Z IN EMERGING MARKETS

 “Young people today need more than traditional business and finance news.
 MONIIFY speaks directly to the next generation of entrepreneurs, in their language, on the platforms they want,” says Chairman and renowned businessman, Naguib Sawiris.
 “Young people always ask me ‘what is the secret to success?’ - that is my motivation for MONIIFY, to be the formula for them to achieve their dreams.”

-Dr Yaser Bishr, Advisor to the Chairman, leading the launch of MONIIFY echoes this, "Western media giants view emerging markets through a Western lens.
+Dr Yaser Bishr, Advisor to the Chairman, leading the launch of MONIIFY echoes this, “Western media giants view emerging markets through a Western lens.
 Emerging markets, home to over 4.3 billion people with a median age of 34, have their own unique stories to tell.
 These markets accounted for 50.1% of global GDP in 2023 and a staggering 66.7% of global GDP growth over the past decade.
-MONIIFY is here to change the narrative - a platform by Zillennials, for Zillennials.."
+MONIIFY is here to change the narrative - a platform by Zillennials, for Zillennials - sharing the growth stories of emerging markets, from their own perspective.”

 Uncover the next big thing from emerging markets first